persalteas/RNANet/INSTALL.md

 * Statistics over the sequence lengths, nucleotide frequencies, and basepair types by RNA family
 * Overall database content statistics

+If you have run RNANet once with option `--extract`, additionally, you can compute more by passing the options:
+*  With option `--distance-matrices` to compute pairwise residue distances within the chain for every chain, and compute average and standard deviations by RNA families.
+This is supposed to capture the average shape of an RNA family.
+The distance matrices are the size of the family's covariance model (match states).
+Unresolved nucleotides or deletions to the covariance model are NaNs.

 If you have run RNANet once with options `--no-homology` and `--extract`, you unlock new statistics over unmapped chains.
 * You will be allowed to use option `--wadley` to reproduce Wadley & al. (2007) results automatically.
 These are clustering results of the pseudotorsions angles of the backbone.
-* (experimental) You will be allowed to use option `--distance-matrices` to compute pairwise residue distances within the chain for every chain, and compute average and standard deviations by RNA families.
-This is supposed to capture the average shape of an RNA family.

 # Output files